iSPIRT/depa-training/scenarios/brats/README.md

 - Docker Hub account to store container images.
 Alternatively, you can use pre-built images from the ```ispirt``` container registry.
 - [Azure Key Vault](https://azure.microsoft.com/en-us/products/key-vault/) to store encryption keys and implement secure key release to CCR.
 You can either you Azure Key Vault Premium (lower cost), or [Azure Key Vault managed HSM](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) for enhanced security.
 Please see instructions below on how to create and setup your AKV instance.
-- Valid Azure subscription with sufficient access to create key vault, storage accounts, storage containers, and Azure Container Instances.
+- Valid Azure subscription with sufficient access to create key vault, storage accounts, storage containers, and Azure Container Instances (ACI).

 If you are using your own development environment instead of a dev container or codespaces, you will to install the following dependencies.